lmc-eu/spirit-design-system/packages/form-validations/README.md

 **Profit**

+> The goal of this library is not to provide every possible type of validation and thus becoming a bloat.
+> The goal is to provide most common types of validations and a neat way to add custom validators.

 It automatically validates `required`, `min`, `max`, `minlength`, `maxlength` attributes and the value of type attributes like `email`, `number` and more…
 The library is built on top of native validation attributes as replace for native browser validation, not a progressive enhancement.
 Using the `novalidate` attribute the library is turning off the browser validations and does the heavy lifting itself.